 Disclosure of Data

 Under certain circumstances, American Headache Society may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

-American Headache Society may disclose your Personal Data in the good faith belief that such action is necessary to:
+American Headache Society may disclose your Personal Data in the good faith belief that such action is necessary, including but not limited to: